 - 1 large apple, cut into bite-sized chunks

-- 2 cups blueberries (frozen is fine)
+- 2 cups blueberries (fresh or frozen)

-- Preheat oven to 350
+- Preheat oven to 350 degrees F.

 - Pour the wet ingredients into the large bowl with the dry ingredients and mix together.